-Work by Morrison et al. (2013b) using BBS data reported a consistent positive relationship between laltitude and the trajectory of long-distance migrant population trends within the UK, suggesting that abundance is, at least in part, determined by breeding success.
+A recent review paper focusing on long-distance migrant declines (Vickery et al. 2014) highlighted the important role demographic data play in the identification of mechanisms.
+Work by Morrison et al. (2013b) using BBS data reported a consistent positive relationship between latitude and the trajectory of long-distance migrant population trends within the UK, suggesting that abundance is, at least in part, determined by breeding success.
 There is increasing evidence that organisms at lower trophic levels are responding to climatic change more rapidly than those towards the top of the food chain (Visser & Both 2005, Thackeray et al. 2010).
-Resulting mismatches in the timing of food availability and of offspring food demand, referred to as phenological disjunction, can have severe impacts on breeding success and ultimately on population trends of bird species (Both et al. 2009), although there is evidence that the magnitude of these impacts may vary with diet and breeding habitat (Dunn & Møller 2013) and that reduced productivity may be buffered by density-dependent increase in survival in some species, including Reed et al. 2012, 2013).
-Long-distance migrants are thought to be particularly susceptible, due to their later arrival on the breeding grounds and the energetic demands of their journey northwards, which may constrain their ability to advance their laying dates (Rubolini et al. 2010, Ockendon et al. 2012, but see Goodenough et al. 2011, Winkler et al. 2014); this mechanism could therefore contribute to the increasing nestling failure rates underpinning the productivity declines detected for Saino et al. 2004, 2011, Schaub et al. 2011, Ockendon et al. 2013, Finch et al. 2014).
+Resulting mismatches in the timing of food availability and of offspring food demand, referred to as phenological disjunction, can have severe impacts on breeding success and ultimately on population trends of bird species (Both et al. 2009), although there is evidence that the magnitude of these impacts may vary with diet and breeding habitat (Dunn & Møller 2014).

+Long-distance migrants are thought to be particularly susceptible to disjunction due to their later arrival on the breeding grounds and the energetic demands of their journey northwards, which may constrain their ability to advance their laying dates (Rubolini et al. 2010, Ockendon et al. 2012, but see Goodenough et al. 2011, Winkler et al. 2014); resultant negative impacts on breeding success may be exacerbated by increased competition with less disadvantaged residents (Wittweet al. 2015).
+A recent study identified increased local extinction risk of Mustin et al. 2014) and a similar mechanism could have contributed to the increasing nestling failure rates underpinning the productivity declines detected for Saino et al. 2004, 2011, Schaub et al. 2011, Ockendon et al. 2013, Finch et al. 2014).